maayanbrodsky/Karioos-and-Baktoos/README.md

 # Karioos-and-Baktoos
-An exercise in algorithms and complexity
+A very basic exercise in algorithms and complexity